CDLUC3/merritt-docker/docs/using_opensearch.md

 ### Docker Compose

-There are two docker-compose files for launching an OpenSearch stack.
+There are two docker compose files for launching an OpenSearch stack.
 These live under `mrt-services/:

 - **`opensearch.yml`**
   Launch three opensearch containers and add overlay docker log-driver configs to select merritt micro-service containers.